naginagiyev/news-classification/README.md

    - Fine-tune the XLM-RoBERTa model
    - Save the model to the `./models/xlm-roberta/` directory

-**NOTE:** The XLM-Roberta model is trained on Google Colab in more that 3 hours overall.
-It is not recommended to run such a large model in local computer, as small notebooks are lack of GPU and it will probably cause errors such as OutOfMemory error.
+**NOTE:** The XLM-Roberta model is trained on Google Colab in more than 3 hours overall.
+It is not recommended to run such a large model on a local computer, as small notebooks are lack of GPU and it will probably cause errors such as OutOfMemory error.